Rank My leader was my dream startup. A unique idea which was to allow all political leaders to be evaluated real-time based on news.

 I never knew you could get vendors at such a low price.

-Our company charged way more than the above-quoted.
+Our company charged way more than the price quoted by the guy.

 I was getting a real deal.
 I hired him immediately.